-You can assume that the batteries sat on shelves in the store and in the shop for months, so the batteries will be past the time the NFPA says to replace them by the time you're back to test them in a year.
+You can assume that the batteries sat on shelves in the store and in the shop for months, so, by the time you're back to test them in a year, the 4 year old batteries will be past the time the NFPA says to replace them.
 If they've been in the fire alarm system for 4 years, automatically replace both batteries.

-The idea about testing batteries is to find out if they will provide power to the fire alarm system for at least 24 hours, and also, at the end of 24 hours, provide extra power to sound the alarm.
+The idea about testing batteries is to find out if during a blackout they will provide power to the fire alarm system for at least 24 hours, and also, at the end of 24 hours, provide the extra power needed to sound the alarm.

 Checking current from the batteries does show how much current the panel is going to use from the batteries.
 The problem is that measuring current doesn't show how much power the batteries will be able provide for the panel.

 There is no absolute way of testing a battery, but the best way (if you actually had the time to do this) is to turn off the utility power to the fire alarm system for 24 hours, and if the system has horns and strobes, sound the horns and strobes for 5 minutes.
 Then, if the batteries are around 22 volts or higher, the batteries are good.

 The next best way is to use your judgment.
 What you do is measure the voltage on the batteries before testing.
 Because that is the charging voltage for the panel, the voltage will be a little different from panel to panel.
 While utility power is still connected, measure and write down the voltage.